 There is some risk with any spine surgery, even with a minimally invasive procedure.
 In trial studies, some patients did experience brief numbness, issues with wound healing, and problems related to preexisting medical conditions.
 However, a clinical trial of patients who had the device implanted found that the majority of subjects (86 out of every 100 patients in the study) had a successful outcome continuing at least two years after the procedure.

-For more information, please call The Spine Institute at (310) 828-7757 and find out if spine surgery is the right treatment options for you.
+For more information, please call The Spine Institute at (310) 828-7757 and find out if spine surgery, Santa Monica patients receive, is the right treatment options for you.
 A pain-free life starts here.